Translated by Lester Somera

 Bathing Manners in Japan - How to Enjoy Hot Springs and Public Baths

 While showers are a necessary part of everyday life, the Japanese don’t just take showers, they love soaking in bathtubs.
-Most Japanese think of the bathtub as the place to wash away their daily fatigue, so they typically take baths at night, before going to bed.
+Most people in Japan think of the bathtub as washing away not only their sweat and dirt from the day but their fatigue, too. so it is typically custom to take baths every night.

 Everyone can experience this part of Japanese culture by dipping into onsen (hot springs) and public baths.
 This article is a guide to how to bathe properly and have a relaxed time; continue reading for bathing tips, what to bring to the onsen, and more.